-Incumbent Position Appointed Departed Prior Experience Legislative and Policy Developments Accomplishments HON Peter Levine DCMO (PAS) 5-26-15 1-20-17 Staff Director, SASC FY 2017 NDAA (P.L.
-114-328) - Eliminated USD(AT&L); established USD(R&E), USD(A&S), and CMO (without EX level), effective 1 Feb 18; repealed USD(BM&I) provision but did not eliminate DCMO Achieved a goal of saving \$7B over the FYDP (achieved the goal through headquarters reductions, service contractor cuts, IT efficiencies, and a new business model for defense commissaries) Testified that while the Fourth Estate could perform more efficiently, a proposed 25 percent cut was unrealistic and would be counterproductive Implemented new headquarters reductions, in collaboration with DoD components and congressional oversight committees Mr. David Tillotson ADCMO 4-8-16 11-8-17 Obtained approval by Secretary Mattis to "let stand" the statutory provision which gave the CMO "authority to direct the Secretaries of the military departments and all other organizational elements of the Department with regard to matters for which the CMO has responsibility subject to the delegation of the Secretary vice seeking legislation to [clarify] such authority."
+Inc cumbent Position Appointed Departed Prior Experience Legislative and Policy Developments Accomplishments HON Peter .evine DCMO (PAS) 5-26-15 1-20-17 Staff Director, SASC Eliminated USD(AT&L); cut was unrealistic and would be counterproductive Implemented new headquarters reductions, in collaboration with DoD components and congressional oversight committees lr.
+David īillotson ADCMO 4-8-16 11-8-17 Obtained approval by Secretary Mattis to "let stand" the statutory provision which gave the CMO "authority to direct the Secretaries of the military departments and all other organizational elements of the Department with regard to matters for which the CMO has responsibility subject to the delegation of the Secretary vice seeking legislation to [clarify] such authority."

-Incumbent Position Appointed Departed Prior Experience Legislative and Policy Developments Accomplishments HON John "Jay" Gibson DCMO (PAS) CMO (PAS) 11-8-17 2-20-18 1-31-18 11-30-18 CIO PAS official; revises CMO statutory
+Incumbent Position Appointed Departed Prior Experience Legislative and Policy Developments Accomplishments HON John "Jay" Gibson DCMO (PAS) CMO (PAS) 11-8-17 2-20-18 1-31-18 11-30-18 CIO PAS official; revises CMO statutory Stood up first 9 Reform Teams

 Incumbent Position Appointed Departed Prior Experience Legislative and Policy Developments Accomplishments HON Lisa Hershman DCMO (non-PAS) CMO (PAS) 12-1-18 12-31-19 12-31-19 Present - Faster, Cheaper, Better - The 9 Levers for Transforming How Work Gets Done 2018 (P.L.
-115- 411) - Requires SD to: develop a plan to identify and address policy questions to be included with the annual DoD Saved \$4.7B through Reform in FY17-18 Institutionalized Reform / Transformation Office with a Reform business case process and database to track Reform initiatives (Reform Portal) Created a process to validate Reform savings with Comptroller (Rainbow Chart) Achieved \$72B (OMB Target: \$58B) in Spend Under Management through Best-in-Class solutions, Multi-Agency Solutions, and application of Category Management Principals Achieved \$16.25B (OMB Target: \$16B) in Best-in-Class government-wide contract solutions Led the DWR in conjunction with CAPE and Comptroller to identify an additional \$5B in savings Executed contract management sprints and contract negotiation training (projected to save \$1.4B over the FYDP) Executed Defense Regulatory Reform efforts resulting in \$21.23M in cost savings through regulation repeals Applied data analytics using common enterprise data and industry standard data to inform DoD decisions.
+115- 411) - Requires SD to: develop a plan to identify and address policy questions to be included with the annual DoD performance plan, designate an employee as the DoD Evaluation Officer, designate a statistical official, and designate a Saved \$4.7B through Reform in FY17-18 Institutionalized Reform / Transformation Office with a Reform business case process and database to track Reform initiatives (Reform Portal) Created a process to validate Reform savings with Comptroller (Rainbow Chart) Achieved \$72B (OMB Target: \$58B) in Spend Under Management through Best-in-Class solutions, Multi-Agency Solutions, and application of Category Management Principals Achieved \$16.25B (OMB Target: \$16B) in Best-in-Class government-wide contract solutions Led the DWR in conjunction with CAPE and Comptroller to identify an additional \$5B in savings Executed contract management sprints and contract negotiation training (projected to save \$1.4B over the FYDP) Executed Defense Regulatory Reform efforts resulting in \$21.23M in cost savings through regulation repeals Applied data analytics using common enterprise data and industry standard data to inform DoD decisions.
 Example: informed the Microsoft contract renegotiation resulting in improved pricing by 10% and potential run rate savings of \$2-4B.
 Led the signing of the USALearning MOA with OPM resulting in greater efficiency and cost avoidance in training through economy of scale acquisition of training courses Cleared late CRRs within 8 months of assuming A/CMO; completed the sec.
 921 reports (FY 2019 NDAA) Operationalizing Fourth Estate Management Office to execute Secretary Esper's vision of oversight of Defense-wide accounts